-But there’s another form of investment that pays an intangible dividend and could be argued is the greatest investment possible: An investment in your personal happiness.
+But another form of investment pays an intangible dividend and is the greatest investment possible: An investment in your happiness.

 Having $100,000 liquid cash in a safe place will make you happy, but having $150,000 won’t make you 50% more happy.

-A corollary of this phenomenon is that if, instead of buying a ninth automobile, we use that same amount of money to purchase an intangible experience we ultimately rank that experience as far more valuable and for a longer period of time.
+A result of this phenomenon is that if, instead of buying a ninth automobile, we use that same amount of money to purchase an intangible experience, we ultimately rank that experience as far more valuable and for a longer period of time.

-According to research, learning a new skill, like sailing, a foreign language, pottery making, becoming a pilot, traveling, or composing music will deliver more happiness than physical possessions will.
+According to research, learning a new skill, like a foreign language, becoming a pilot, traveling, or composing music, and connecting with others will deliver more happiness than physical possessions.

-This is a phenomenon that many expats have discovered empirically, without the academic investigation and rigor.
-Expats automatically make an investment in their own happiness.
+This is a phenomenon that many expats have discovered through first-hand experience, without academic investigation.

-I don’t mean because they move their income and assets to safer places, although that’s also something that increases their peace of mind and therefore their happiness.
-I mean that they thrust themselves into a higher level of adventure.
+We don’t mean that they move their income and assets to safer places, although that’s also something that increases their peace of mind and, therefore, their happiness.
+We mean that they thrust themselves into a higher level of adventure.

 Expats see more interesting places, have conversations with more interesting people, try more new things, and have more new experiences.

 The truth is, not every new thing is enjoyable.
-But psychologists have noted that we tend to value even our negative experiences as time goes by.
-That scary experience turns into a great story to tell, or a reassuring mile marker of when our character was built up another notch because of the trial.
-So virtually every adventure ultimately delivers a profit.
+However, psychologists have noted that we tend to value even our negative experiences as time goes by.
+That scary experience turns into a great story to tell or a reassuring mile marker of when our character was built up another notch because of the trial.
+So, virtually every adventure ultimately delivers a profit.

-It’s virtually impossible to find a person who says, “I spent many years traveling the world and living in several countries but I really wish I hadn’t.”
+It’s virtually impossible to find someone who says, “I spent many years traveling the world and living in several countries, but I really wish I hadn’t.”
 It’s well established that people who travel and live abroad value the experiences enormously and for the rest of their lives.
 There are thousands of “things” you can invest in.
 There are many thousands more you can buy just to make yourself happy.

 But very few have the long-term track record of delivering returns of maximum happiness and satisfaction that carefully selected personal experiences can deliver.

 A satisfying personal experience and the enduring happiness it creates can’t be taxed.
 It can’t be regulated.
 And it can’t be confiscated.
-That’s what I call a good investment.
+That’s what we call a good investment.